Dhanushkumar04/Traffic_simulation/readme.md

 This project can be broken down into 3 modules:

 1. `Vehicle Detection Module` - This module is responsible for detecting the number of vehicles in the image received as input from the camera.
-More specifically, it will provide as output the number of vehicles of each vehicle class such as car, bike, bus, truck, and rickshaw.
+More specifically, it will provide as output the number of vehicles of each vehicle class such as car, bike, bus, truck,ambulance and rickshaw.

 2. `Signal Switching Algorithm` - This algorithm updates the red, green, and yellow times of all signals.
 These timers are set bases on the count of vehicles of each class received from the vehicle detection module and several other factors such as the number of lanes, average speed of each class of vehicle, etc.